Thatguy560/CV/README.md

 **Communication**

-I consider myself to be eloquent, I'm competent getting my points across via both written communication and through word of mouth.
-A notable part of my profession was being in constant communication
+I'm a proficient commiunicator and I attribute that mostly with my ability to write and speak coherently.
+A notable part of my profession was being able to liaise with clients or customers on a daily basis.
+For example in my job at the ACU

 **Attention To Detail**